Home » Technical Analysis

 Channels

-Channels represent trading ranges defined by a trend line and a concurrent line, which are drawn through price peaks and troughs.
-Three types of channels can be formed, depending on price direction – ascending channels, descending channels and sideways channels.
+Channels represent trading ranges defined by a trend line and a concurrent line drawn through price peaks and troughs.
+Three types of channels can be formed, depending on price direction – ascending channels, descending channels, and sideways channels.

 Ascending channels represent upward-sloped trading ranges, where the price registers higher highs and higher lows at an almost equal pace.